ryanhall07/builder/README.md

 ```
 Some good things about the new Test:

-1. We've completed removed the construction of objects we don't care about, like <code>Zen</code>
+1. We've completely removed the construction of objects we don't care about, like <code>Zen</code>
 2. It's very clear that <code>thing</code> is different and that's what we're testing.

 Example